360Appz/JumbleEngine---Frontend/README.md

 # Jumble Engine Frontend

 ## Description
-This is the frontend for the junble engine which allows users to create game state, and guess the word
+This is the frontend for the jumble engine which allows users to create game state, and guess the word

 ## Tech Stack
 - React